algorithmiaio/dev-center/_pages/clients/cli.md

 curl -sSLf https://algorithmia.com/install.sh | sh
 {% endhighlight %}

+On some linux variants, you may need to preinstall curl, file, and git via a command such as:

+{% highlight bash %}
+apt install curl file git
+{% endhighlight %}

 **Windows**

 Download and extract the [latest Windows x86_64 zip file](https://github.com/algorithmiaio/algorithmia-cli/releases/download/v1.0.1/algorithmia-v1.0.1-x86_64-pc-windows-msvc.zip).
 We recommend putting it within your `PATH`.